Note: This restaurant closed on January 3, 2011. This review was written in 2009.

 From my experience, Chef Jack Yoss is a master of soups, one of the true tests of a chef’s skill.
 They are consistently some of the best I’ve had in Portland.
 My favorite to date is winter turnip bisque with duck confit and a scattering of pickled red onions.
 It’s absolutely amazing.
 I went back another time just for that soup.
 It begins with a slightly sweet note, but then you get the meaty, salty chords from the confit – they go together beautifully.
 The winter parsnip bisque is another example of perfection.
 It consists of chestnuts, pickled shallots, and creamy hot bisque – perfect comfort food.
 I couldn’t have gotten that bowl any cleaner without licking it.
 Last fall they offered vivid corn bisque, fairly bursting of summer – you could taste the sun.
 Slightly less successful is the current roasted butternut squash with duck confit, poached apples, and toasted pistachio oil.
 I found the confit made it a bit heavy, though I’ve stolen the idea of pistachio oil for my own version (all $12).

-One rainy night I tried the sashimi of hamachi.
-A feast for the eyes as well as the palate, thin slices of fresh fish lie crosswise across the plate, topped by a deft hand wielding preserved orange-yuzu kosho vinaigrette, caviar, and Thai basil oil.
+One evening I tried the sashimi of hamachi.
+A feast for the eyes as well as the palate, thin slices of fresh fish lie crosswise across the plate, topped by a deft hand, wielding preserved orange-yuzu kosho vinaigrette, caviar, and Thai basil oil.
 The entire production glistens: pink fish, iridescent orange zest, and brilliant green basil.
 It’s an impeccable interpretation ($14).